1. Beat the Heat

 7. Hit the Road

 No summer is complete without a road trip.
-Whether you're heading south from San Francisco to Los Angeles or north from Los Angeles to San Francisco, the most beautiful route available is for sure Highway One.
-Highway One has over 99 miles of breathtaking coastline, from Monterey through Big Sur and into San Luis Obispo, and has been declared an All-American Road Trip by the US Department of Transportation's National Scenic Byways Program and for good reason.
+Whether you're heading south from San Francisco to Los Angeles or north from Los Angeles to San Francisco, the most beautiful route available is for sure Highway 1.

 Other beautiful byways include Carmel Valley Road, 17-Mile Drive through Pebble Beach, River Road through the Salinas Valley and Ocean Avenue and Scenic Road through Carmel-by-the-Sea.

-Depending on your genre preferences, the Carmel Bach Festival (July 16-30) has everything for the classic music lover while Monterey BaconFest (June 25-26) features live music from contemporary groups like Red Beans and Rice, Charles Johnson and WildCard.
+Depending on your genre preferences, the Carmel Bach Festival (July 13-27) has everything for the classic music lover while Monterey International Blues Festival (June 29) features an entire day of blues music and fun!

-Summer wouldn't be complete without Monterey Auto Week (August 15-21).
-Classic automobiles take over the Monterey Peninsula, golf courses, parks and the world-renowned Mazda Raceway Laguna Seca, surrounding visitors with automobiles from yesteryear.
-The grand finale takes place during the Concours d'Elegance on August 21 where 200 of the finest cars in the world are displayed at The Pebble Beach Golf Links.
+Summer wouldn't be complete without Monterey Car Week (August 9-18).
+Classic automobiles take over the Monterey Peninsula, golf courses, parks and the world-renowned Laguna Seca Raceway, surrounding visitors with automobiles from yesteryear.
+The grand finale takes place during the Concours d'Elegance on August 18 where 200 of the finest cars in the world are displayed at The Pebble Beach Golf Links.
 For a full list of events click here.

 9. Get Campy